Jenya Kazbekova: Climbing career

 As of 2024, Kazbekova's highest-level international competition climbing result is 2nd place in bouldering and lead at the 2024 IFSC Climbing European Championships.
 She is a twelve time Ukrainian National Champion in Sport Climbing and Bouldering from 2012 to 2024.
 Outdoors, she redpointed her first graded sport climbing route at age eight, and her first graded route at age 11.
 At age 13, she climbed 8b+ "Parallel’niy mir" in Crimea.
 She has climbed the graded bouldering problem called Partage in Fontainebleau in France, the sport climbing route Pati Naso in Siurana in Spain, and the graded sport route Güllich at the Redstone crag in Crimea (and as the first female free ascent) in 2017.

 Kazbekova was one of the contenders for a place in sport climbing at the 2020 Summer Olympics, but fell short after a knee injury and illness prevented her from showing her best.
 Through competing in the 2024 Olympic Qualifier Series in Shanghai and Budapest, Kazbekova came in 6th place out of the top 48 women competing in the series to gain a spot at the sport climbing at the 2024 Summer Olympics.
 At the Olympics, she placed 14th in both the bouldering and lead semifinals of the combined event.
 Kazbekova won the silver medal in the lead and the combined event at the 2024 European Championships in Villars.

+In March 2026 she competed in the final CWIF (Climbing Works International Festival) competition, finishing in third place.